 Admission Requirements: Applicants should have an undergraduate degree in chemistry or in a closely related field with a strong chemistry background.
 A GPA of at least 3.0 in the sciences is needed for consideration.
 GRE General Test scores are strongly recommended, and the Subject Test is recommended.
 Admission decisions are made as completed applications are received.
-For most favorable consideration for the fall term, all application materials should be received by March 1; for spring admission, by August 15.
+For most favorable consideration for the fall term, all application materials should be received by January 15 (domestic students) and January 1 (international students); for spring admission, by August 15.

-Master's Degree Requirements: The Master of Chemistry (M.C.) degree is a non-thesis degree requiring primarily coursework.
+Master's Degree Requirements: The Master of Science (M.S.) degree in chemistry is a research degree that requires six graduate courses and research leading to a thesis.
+The Master of Chemistry (M.C.) degree is a non-thesis degree requiring primarily coursework.
 Contact the Director of Graduate Programs for further details.
 The Master of Science (M.S.) degree in chemistry is a research degree that requires six graduate courses and research leading to a thesis.
 Both Master's degrees require a minimum of 30 credit hours of graduate work.